-Reliable grow tents are made of high-quality and durable material to prevent pests and any external contaminants from invading the space.
+Reliable grow tents are made of high-quality and durable material to prevent pests and external contaminants from invading the space.
 The material should reflect light inside the tent.
 This increases its power without consuming more energy.

 Choosing a good tent